 Skill: Describing Ways in Which Very Large Numbers and Very Small Numbers are Used in Everyday Life

-Real-life contexts can provide an understanding of the magnitude of large and small numbers.
+Real-life contexts can support developing an understanding of the magnitude of large and small numbers.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.

 What does 2 000 000 000 (two billion) mean exactly?
 We are talking about 2 000 000 000 "what"?
-In short, a number without context has little meaning.
-Therefore, it must be accompanied by units (2 000 000 000 people, dollars,km2…) if it is to be understood.
-Students in the primary division have already done number activities in a variety of contexts using a variety of units.
-In the junior and intermediate divisions, this contextualization needs to be maintained in order to develop a sense of quantity with very large and very small numbers.
+A number without context has little meaning.
+Therefore, it must be accompanied by units (e.g.,2 000 000 000 people, dollars, km2…) if it is to be understood.
+Students in the Primary Division have already done number activities in a variety of contexts using a variety of units.
+In the Junior and Intermediate Divisions, this contextualization needs to be maintained in order to develop a sense of quantity with very large and very small numbers.

-In the junior and intermediate divisions, understanding numbers in context becomes increasingly important.
+In the Junior and Intermediate Divisions, understanding numbers in context becomes increasingly important.
 Students need to begin to make critical judgments about quantities and to exercise discernment about numbers.
-Learning activities should therefore help students develop other skills, such as recognizing the reasonableness of a given number, recognizing that it is an exact value, or recognizing that it is an approximate number resulting from estimation or even rounding.
-The development of these skills can be initiated by having class discussions about the meaning of numbers from newspapers and/or scientific journals and discussing their actual meaning and relevance.
+Learning activities should therefore help students develop other skills, such as recognizing the reasonableness of a given number, and recognizing when it is an exact value, and when it is an approximate number resulting from estimation or even rounding.
+These skills can be developed through class discussions about the meaning of numbers from newspapers and/or scientific journals, including a discussion of their actual meaning and relevance.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 31-32.

 Example